 Almost immediately officers were dispatched to the area to look for the Camry, and located the vehicle within a very short period of time.
 Neither occupant was wearing a seatbelt (a primary violation in West Virginia).
-The officer conducted a traffic stop based upon the observed violation within “two or three minutes” of the original call, and about 7 blocks (3/4 mile) from the convenient store where the witness had observed the black male loading a firearm.
+The officer conducted a traffic stop based upon the observed violation within “two or three minutes” of the original call, and about 7 blocks (3/4 mile) from the convenience store where the witness had observed the black male loading a firearm.

 The officer contacted the occupants to obtain identification, but concerned about a possibly armed individual reaching for I.D. the officer ordered the male passenger to exit the vehicle.
 The backing officer had arrived by that time and engaged the male passenger after opening his door.
 The backing officer asked the passenger if he any weapons on him.
-The officer later testified the male did not verbally respond, but gave an “oh crap” look on his face.
+The officer later testified the male did not verbally respond but gave an “oh crap” look on his face.

 Robinson’s Motion to Suppress

 Robinson filed a motion to suppress arguing the officer’s frisk of his person violated his 4th Amendment rights.
-Robinson conceded the stop was legal, and the officer had reasonable belief he was “armed”, but the officer did not possess a reasonable belief that he was “dangerous” (a part of the Terry v.
+Robinson conceded the stop was legal, and the officer had a reasonable belief he was “armed”, but the officer did not possess a reasonable belief that he was “dangerous” (a part of the Terry v.
 Ohio decision in 1968).

 The U.S. District Court denied Robinson’s motion, and he pled guilty with the right to appeal.
 He then filed a timely appeal with the U.S. 4th Circuit Court of Appeals.

 EDITOR’S NOTE: The U.S. 4th Circuit encompasses West Virginia, Virginia, Maryland, North Carolina, and South Carolina.
 As such, this ruling is now legal precedent within the 4th Circuit.
 Federal Circuit Courts of Appeal frequently cite other Federal Circuit Court rulings when determining a matter before them.
 Therefore, this ruling could have broad implications across the United States.
-However, currently this ruling is only legally binding in the 4th Circuit.
+Currently, this ruling is only legally binding in the 4th Circuit.

 Robinson’s Appeal to the 4th Circuit

-- The stop was lawful, and based on a traffic violation
+- The stop was lawful and based on a traffic violation

 - The police had the authority to order him to exit the car